VS-35 (1990–2005): Last VS-35's early years (1990-1996)

+Abraham Lincoln years (1997-2003)

-In July 2002, the squadron deployed on board the USS Abraham Lincoln in support of Operation Enduring Freedom and Southern Watch.
-After an overall period in Perth, Australia, for the Abraham Lincoln, the Blue Wolves returned to the Persian Gulf to commence combat operations in support of Operation Iraqi Freedom.
-The squadron returned home on May 2, 2003, after nearly ten months away, the longest for a United States aircraft carrier since the Vietnam War.
+In June 1998, Carrier Air Wing Fourteen was reattached to USS Abraham Lincoln and deployed in June 1998 to the Persian Gulf in support of Operation Southern Watch and again in 2000.In July 2002, the squadron deployed on board USS Abraham Lincoln in support of Operation Enduring Freedom and Southern Watch.
+After an overall period in Perth, Australia, for Abraham Lincoln, the Blue Wolves returned to the Persian Gulf to commence combat operations in support of Operation Iraqi Freedom.

+The squadron returned home on 2 May 2003, after nearly ten months away, the longest for a United States aircraft carrier since the Vietnam War.

-Upon returning from Operation Iraqi Freedom, on May 1, 2003, the squadron flew President George W. Bush on board the USS Abraham Lincoln for his "Mission Accomplished" speech.
+Upon returning from Operation Iraqi Freedom, on 1 May 2003, the squadron flew President George W. Bush on board USS Abraham Lincoln for his "Mission Accomplished" speech.
 The Blue Wolves have the distinction of being the only Navy squadron with the designator Navy One.